 Requirements.
 Each applicant is responsible for obtaining the following documents and including them in the portfolio.
-Application materials are submitted at one time in a presentation binder (portfolio) with plastic sleeves (8.5" x 11" format only).
+Application materials are submitted at one time in a presentation binder (portfolio); 8.5" x 11" format only.
 The student's name must be affixed to the outside.
 Items must appear in the following order: